Looking for gluten free muffin recipes? This gluten-free applesauce muffins recipe is perfect for breakfast or as a quick after-school snack.

 You could also zap them on 50% power in the microwave, but I'd worry about drying them out.

-I'm not a doctor or nutritionist, so I don't give advice or opinions.
+I'm not a nutritionist, so I don't give advice or opinions.

-Add a few tablespoons of ground flaxseed to the muffin batter before baking to make these more wholesome with more fiber.
+However, you can add a few tablespoons of ground flaxseed to the muffin batter before baking.
+Since gluten free baking tends to lack whole grains, the flaxseed adds more fiber to your baking.

 Will my muffins stick to the pan?
 If you're concerned, you can use nonstick spray and then a paper liner.
 (This does help the liners stay put before you fill them.)
 But it's not necessary.

-- Banana Oatmeal Muffins Recipe – make with bananas and Cheerios
+Banana Oatmeal Muffins Recipe – these banana muffins are made with Cheerios

 - 2 cups all-purpose gluten free flour